RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/XML.md

 ##(Incomplete) Skeleton

-If you really want to write a script from scratch, here is a skeleton.
+If you really want to write a script from scratch instead of using the converter, here is a skeleton.
+This is missing most of the less common DataMap Info sections.

 ```
 <JobDefinitionFile>